colsenmurray/GestureCar/README.md

         Time: 4 hours
         Present: Perry, Colsen, Ashton, Porter
         Discussed: Integrated components of the model, fixed movement speed issues with the car, and wrote the user manual and dependency list.

+### Active Files For Backend:
+Some files in the backend are simple demonstrations of the development along the way for grading.
+The following are actually run in the code:
+    1. dev/main.py
+    2. dev/working.ino